-Sudan has been in the midst of a political crisis since long-serving ruler Omar al-Bashir's overthrow in April.
+Sudan has been in the midst of a political crisis since long-serving ruler Omar al-Bashir was overthrown in April.
 The military and pro-democracy movement have been locked in a tussle for power that has led to mass protests and killings.

-The security forces have used brute force to strengthen the position of the generals, killing dozens of people - and throwing many bodies in the River Nile - in a crackdown on protesters in the capital, Khartoum on 3 June.
+The security forces have used brute force to strengthen the position of the generals.
+In the worst such case, dozens of people were killed - and some had their bodies thrown into the River Nile - in a crackdown on protesters in the capital, Khartoum on 3 June.

 But tens of thousands of protesters returned to the streets a few weeks later to stage the biggest demonstration since Mr Bashir's overthrow.
-This forced the junta to resume talks on a power-sharing government.
+This forced the junta to resume talks on a power-sharing government and an agreement has now been reached.

 Here's what you need to know about the crisis.